fsprojects/fantomas/docs/Documentation.md

 ### fsharp_strict_mode

 If being set, pretty printing is only done via ASTs.
 Compiler directives, inline comments and block comments will be ignored.
-There are numerous situations when the information in the AST alone cannot restored the original code.
+There are numerous situations when the information in the AST alone cannot restore the original code.
 **Please do not use this setting for formatting hand written code!**
 Valid use-case of this settings is code generation in projects like [FsAst](https://github.com/ionide/FsAst) and [Myriad](https://github.com/MoiraeSoftware/myriad).
 Default = false.